-Instead, I spent hours wandering around what seemed like a never-ending open space of perfectly landscaped, dense green forest and beautiful parkland.
-This is no zoo, but a huge conservation base spanning 7,000 square metres.
+Instead, I spent hours wandering around a never-ending open space of perfectly landscaped, dense green forest and beautiful parkland.

-Rather than feeling enclosed, you feel at one with nature as you meander peacefully through endless amounts of greenery, past towering trees and across quaint wooden bridges and viewing levels.
-You realise straight away that you are in a well-run establishment, where the setting has been deliberately crafted to provide a humane and self-sustaining home for the 50 or so pandas that reside here.
+Rather than feeling enclosed, you feel at one with nature as you meander peacefully through endless amounts of greenery, past towering trees, and across quaint wooden bridges and viewing levels.
+You realise that you are in a well-run establishment, where the setting has been deliberately crafted to provide a humane and self-sustaining home for the 50 or so pandas that reside here.

 With no glass screens and wire mesh fencing to ruin the view, you are right the heart of the action, where the pandas are rustling about; crunching and crackling on large supplies of bamboo; lazing around without a care in the world; not flinching or becoming uncomfortable at the sight of humans.